 “To me, beauty is looks you can never forget.
 A face should jolt, not soothe.”
 John Waters

-“I believe in art that is vibrant, arresting, and accessible.
-This has led me to pursue working in a variety of different media, including painting, sculpture, illustration, and comics using traditional and new tools.
-Subjects that interest me are women, food, tropical motifs, and kitschy objects.
-My aesthetic is twisted, featuring exaggeration, graphic lines, and bold colors.
-In my art practice, I aim to confront the magnificent, ridiculous, terrifying world we occupy today.
-I digest, dissect, and divulge, and I hope you do the same.”
+“I believe in art that is vibrant and accessible.
+This has led to me work in a wide variety of media, including painting, sculpture, illustration, and comics using traditional and new tools.
+In my art practice, the process is simply the means to an end.
+I make objects for enjoyment and eyeball exercise.
+Subjects that interest me are women, food, tropical motifs, hair, and kitsch.
+My aesthetic is twisted and bold – a reflection of how I view the world.
+I make art for everyday people’s everyday lives.”

 View my CV here.